Cat Country: Analysis and interpretation

 The novel is a dystopian satire.
 It has been described as critical of Kuomintang's rule, and the corruption in society in that time, but also more generally suspicious of political indoctrination in China.
 The critique of political parties (called "brawls") has been seen as applicable to KMT and communists alike.
 Overall, many purported weaknesses of the Chinese national character are examined, and the satire criticises conservatives as well as radicals.

 The novel shows the influence of European utopian literature and is reminiscent of Jonathan Swift's Gulliver's Travels, both in its exaggerated satirical tone and in the use of animal-like creatures.
 While the setting on Mars, the acknowledged influence of H. G. Wells' The First Men in the Moon and the dystopian content have led to Cat Country being classified as science fiction, there is little interest in technology, and some authors have declared it to not be science fiction.
-Nevertheless, it has been seen as almost the only example of Chinese science fiction between 1910 and 1949.
+Nevertheless, it has been seen as the most prominent example of Chinese science fiction between 1910 and 1949.

 Critical reception

-Lao She declared his attempt at satire a failure, lamenting its lack of humour, and critics have described the book as not a great novel.
+Lao She declared his attempt at satire a failure, lamenting its lack of humour, and some critics have described the book as not a great novel.
 Cyril Birch describes it as sound in structure and fun, but very uneven.
 Koon-Ki Tommy Ho argues that many critics evaluated Cat Country by standards not applicable to utopian fiction, and states the book "placed [Lao She] among the successful modern writers of dystopia in world literature."